Datasets and Resources

 - HDA Dataset: High Definition Analytics Camera Network at ISR, July 2013.
 Dataset page.

 HDA is a multi-camera high-resolution image sequence dataset for research on high-definition surveillance.
 18 cameras (including VGA, HD and Full HD resolution) were recorded simultaneously during 30 minutes in a typical indoor office scenario at a busy hour (lunch time) involving more than 80 persons.
 Each frame is labeled with Bounding Boxes tightly adjusted to the visible body of the persons, the unique identification of each person, and flag bits indicating occlusion and crowd.

 The following figures show examples of labeled frames: (a) an unoccluded person; (b) two occluded people; (c) a crowd with three people in front.

-The dataset contains results of trials in which the robot executes different actions with multiple tools on various objects.
+This dataset contains results of trials in which the robot executes different actions with multiple tools on various objects.
 In total, there are 11 objects, 4 actions, 3 tools and at least 10 repetitions of each trial, which sums up to ~1320 unique trials and 5280 unique images of resolution 320×200 pixels.
 The images are captured from left and right cameras of the robot before and after executing a successful action.
+We also provide the foreground segmented images of each trial.
 Moreover, the 3D position of the object together with some extracted features are also available.
-For more information contact adehban at isr dot tecnico dot ulisboa dot pt.
+For more information, please contact adehban at isr dot tecnico dot ulisboa dot pt.

 If you use this dataset in your work, please cite the following publication(s):